pingcap/tidb/docs/QUICKSTART.md

 You can quickly test TiDB with Docker, the source repository contains the Dockerfile which contains local tidb-server.

-Or you can pull TiDB Docker image contains HBase standalone and then run TiDB as a distributed database in a Docker container.

 To install Docker on your system, you can read the document on https://docs.docker.com/

 ```